-Affiliate link disclosure: as an Amazon Associate and Awin Publisher I earn from qualifying purchases.
-This post features several affiliate links, meaning I earn a small commission if you purchase through these links.
+Affiliate Link Disclosure: As an Awin Publisher and Impact Affiliate, I may earn a small commission from qualifying purchases.
+This post features several affiliate links, meaning I earn a small commission if you purchase through these links at no additional cost to you.

 As a teenager, when I got a muscat B.U.
 (Be You) perfume from my mother, I really liked it.
 But when it comes to that period in my life, I can sense another one, the scent of my best friend’s most beloved Laura Biagiotti perfume LAURA.
 Even though we are in 3A0 years old, those scents are not forgotten because they're associated with the best parties, conversations about guys, and all sorts of experiments in young days.